Marzex05/blooketRetap/README.md

 - Listens for real-time updates to game data.

 ## Future Development
 This is a **hobby project** and likely **won't be actively developed further**.
 However, anyone interested in understanding how Blooket's game connection works can explore and build upon it.
+If you have any personal questions, suggestions, or alterations you want to add, feel free to create a pull request or issue and I'll get to them ASAP.

 ---
 💡 *This project is for educational purposes only.
 Use responsibly!*